Falisz/manago/ROADMAP.md

 ## Projects
 - Project Roles - different from company-wide user roles.
 - Access to different resources.
+### Users
+- Users have contractual data added - time joined company, contract types, start and end-dates.
+### Permissions
+- Roles and/or Permission based security restrictions to the API endpoints in the backend. - in progress
+- Implement Roles and/or Permission based restrictions over the UI.
 ## Branches
 - Different logo per branch (?) e.g., if a Users is from Branches One, they have a diff logo than the user from Branches Two.
 - Teams nor Users cannot be assigned to Teams across different branches.
 Same with a Manager reporting system.